unfoldingWord/tc-source-content-updater/README.md

 Some functionality will most likely have to change in the main index as well, but try to keep as much logic as possible in individual helpers.

-Parsers can expect the catalog to be fetched before method is called.
+Parsers can expect the catalog to be fetched before their method is called.
 It will be under the **catalog** property of the Updater object

+**Please try and cleary define your input and output parameter structures so to make collaboration easier**

 `Check __tests__/fixtures/catalog.json
 for example metadata return from DCS`